datalab-dev/ucd_library_libguide_chatbot/libbotR/README.md

 #### `Ollama` software vs. the `ollamar` package:

--   `Ollama` = a software/app that can be used as a command-line tool, and more importantly for the sake of this package, it can be used as a back-end service for running and managing large language models locally on your machine.
+-   `Ollama` = a software/app that can be used as a command-line tool, and as a back-end service for running and managing large language models locally on your machine.
+The `libbot` chatbot uses `Ollama`'s tools to run the library guide search, and also uses `Ollama`'s '**llama3'** LLM model specifically to help with the generative aspect of the chatbot.

     -   [INSTALLATION]:
         1. Download [Ollama](https://ollama.com/) and open it

         2. A "Welcome to Ollama" screen will pop up.
 Click '**install'** (and input your password if needed)

         3. A "Run your first model" screen will pop up.
 Simply **click 'Finish'.**

+        4. Open **RStudio** and go to the **Terminal** window.
+Type the following to fully install the LLM model:

+            ``` bash
+            ollama pull llama3
+            ```

-        4. That's it!
+        5. That's it!
 Now Ollama can run in the background on your machine, and can therefore be used by the `libbotR` package successfully.

 -   `ollamar` = an R package that interfaces with the Ollama software backend, allowing us to use the language models directly from R—for tasks like the ones needed for the `libbotR` chatbot (e.g. getting text-embeddings).

     -   [INSTALLATION]:
-        1. No need to install `ollamar` manually because it is **automatically** installed WITH the `libbotR` package.
+        -   `ollamar` is [automatically]{.underline} installed when `libbotR` is installed (so no need to do it manually).

 ------------------------------------------------------------------------